jeff-hughes/custom_desktop/README.md

 -------- | -------
 openbox  | Window manager
-xcompmgr | Compositor for openbox tint2    | Dock
+xcompmgr | Compositor for openbox obmenu-generator ([AUR](https://aur.archlinux.org/packages/obmenu-generator/))\* | Generate Openbox menus tint2    | Dock
 dolphin  | File manager
 gedit    | Text editor -- this will likely change feh      | To manage desktop wallpaper variety  | Rotating desktop wallpaper

+\* Note: If you are wanting your menu to include icons like my config does, you need to install the gtk2-perl package as well!
+It is listed as an optional dependency so it is not installed by default.

 ## Other optional packages

+These aren't necessary, but they show up in references in menus, etc.

 Package        | Purpose
 -------------- | -------
-code (VS Code) | Code editor [extraterm](https://extraterm.org/index.html) | Terminal emulator vlc            | Video player numlockx       | To turn on numlock by default
+code (VS Code) | Code editor [extraterm](https://extraterm.org/index.html) | Terminal emulator vlc            | Video player neofetch       | Display info about your distro numlockx       | To turn on numlock by default